Sample Rate Requirements

 The individual track sections follow below the mute section.
 Empty tracks are displayed like this:

 Example: Track 1 is named Click and track 2 is named Drums.
 If you always load a click-track into track 1 and drums into track 2.
-If you play with a drummer you can easily turn on the click track and route it to the auxiliary output so only your drummer will hear the track in his monitor and disable track 2 (drums).
+If you play with a drummer you can easily turn on the click track and route it to a different output than the playback tracks so only your drummer will hear the track in his monitor and disable track 2 (drums).
 On another evening where you play without a drummer, just disable track 1 and enable track 2.
 This only needs to be done once and all your songs will play in the correct configuration.

 Each track has a separate volume and pan control.
 A multitrack song also has a song volume.
 So once you have balanced the track volumes you just need to modify the song volume to make overall adjustments.
 There is also a 4 band parametric equalizer available for each track.
 This equalizer is similar to the song equalizer described in the section Equalizer on this page.
 The only difference is that you have an additional option in the mini player to solo the currently selected track: